 Fur and fanfare.
 An African giant pouched rat can reach three feet in length, with half of that consisting of a hairless tail.
 Unlike domestic rats, these giants have cheek pouches like hamsters, which they fill with nuts at night to store underground.
 It has been known to fill its pouches to capacity with date palm nuts to the point of barely being able to squeeze back into its burrow.
 It has a tawny, buff-gray, or mottled coat of coarse or sleek fur and a pale, cream-colored underside.
 Its ears are erect and nearly hairless.
 Long, twitching dark whiskers help it navigate the world.
 It is limber and lithe, and eager to please (for a treat).

 HABITAT AND DIET

 Widespread wanderers.
 Both species of African giant pouched rat share forests and thickets throughout the continent.
 Cricetomys emini inhabits Sierra Leone to Lake Tanganyika; and C. gambianus lives from Senegal to central Sudan and south to South Africa.
-The latter species is trained to work as detection animals.
+The latter species is taught to detect landmines and TB.